splunk-soar-connectors/smtp/README.md

 <!-- -->

--   Points to consider while configuring the Authentication Type parameter:

-    -   The flow of Authentication Type parameter is as follows:
 -   **Automatic(default)** :
-        -   For automatic auth_type priority of authentication flow is in decreasing order as
+    -   For automatic auth_type priority of authentication flow is in decreasing order as follows:
-            follows:
         1. OAuth
         2. Basic
         3. Passwordless
     -   First, the required parameters for the OAuth will be checked, if provided, the connector will try to establish the connection using the OAuth authentication.
     -   If OAuth authentication fails, the required parameters for the Basic Authentication will be